 By the way, our DIY magnetic/dry erase fridge panels are holding up great.
 I recently discovered that Target’s Method All-Purpose Cleaner is the best way to clean the panels, and remove any ghostwriting left behind from dry erase markers.

 Here’s what the view used to look like down the hallway into our bedroom…

 And this is what it looks like now.
-This hallway is one of the reasons we purchased this specific RV floor plan (we love the large windows), but now it feels less like an outdated motel room and more like “us”.
+This hallway is one of the reasons we purchased this specific RV floor plan (we love the large windows), but now it’s so much brighter, which I love!